mfms-ncsu/galant-js/system-test-plan.md

 # System tests

 TODO:
-- [later] The showPositions() and showIndexes() methods only set the weights; they don't actually show them; the setWeights() method accomplishes that; probably should rename these methods
+- [later] The showPositions() and showIndexes() methods for layered graphs only set the weights; they don't actually show them; the setWeights() method accomplishes that; probably should rename these methods
 - [later] see if it's possible to get headers when content in a json file === null; have to be careful about <ul></ul> pairs
 - test using all platform/browser combinations
 - merge dev into main and get rid of all console logs